 Climate change impacts including sea-level rise, increased wave activity, storm events, and flooding are not limited to the open coast.
-The existing structures within the lease area are located along the Sacramento River within a tidally-influenced region.
+The existing structures within the proposed lease area are located along the Sacramento River within a region identified as tidally influenced.
 The subject facilities are vulnerable to flooding at current sea levels and at a higher risk of flood exposure given future projected scenarios of sea-level rise.
-The facilities associated with this lease area include a floating boat dock with slip, four pilings, a gangway, and bank protection.
+The facilities associated with this lease area include an existing floating boat dock, ramp, and bank protection.